-If assistance is required to make your comments please discuss this with the Depute Clerk on the above telephone number, who will be glad to assist.
+If assistance is required to make your comments please discuss this with the Clerk or with the Licensing Standards Officer, Gutters Hut, 7 North Ness, Lerwick, Shetland, ZE1 0LZ.
+Tel: 01595 745250.

 You can also access this document on the Council's website at: www.shetland.gov.uk/licensing